Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 Medical lobbies typically achieve this via mammoth campaign contributions by special interest medical groups to influence legislation favorable to their group.
 This describes getting laws passed that make it harder, or illegal, for practitioners of a “competing” healthcare disciplines to practice.

-This also includes what is known as “regulatory capture” — getting MDs who belong to the AMA appointed to the governing boards of state regulatory agencies, such as medical, midwifery, nursing, chiropractic and naturopathic boards.
-This allows doctors to vote down anything that would lessen their occupational control over the practice of allopathic medicine, or reduce their economic “bottom line”.
+This unethical activity is known as “regulatory capture” — getting MDs who belong to the AMA appointed to the governing boards of state regulatory agencies, such as medical, midwifery, nursing, chiropractic, and naturopathic boards.
+This allows MDs to vote down anything that would lessen their occupational control over the practice of allopathic medicine, and continue to unethically target what they see as “competition” (such as midwives and nurse practitioners) that might reduce their economic “bottom line”.

 Last but certainly not least is “yellow journalism“.
-Over the last century various groups of doctors, and their paid staff of lawyers and public relations expert, make deals with newspapers that they commit to spending a predetermined amount annually on advertising in their newspaper (in one documented instance that was $100,000 {Ref #2} if the paper’s editorial staff agrees to promote the agenda of organized medicine and freeze out all dissenting views and competing practitioners.
+Over the last century various groups of medical doctors, and their paid staff of lawyers and public relations experts, made deals with newspapers where the medical profession will commit to spending a pre-determined amount annually on advertising in their newspaper (in one documented instance that was $100,000 {Ref #2} if the paper’s editorial staff agrees to promote the agenda of organized medicine and freeze out all dissenting views and competing practitioners.
 This type of control over the information made available to the public is also used by pharmaceutical and health insurance companies.

 {Re #2 The Social Transformation of American Medicine, 1982 and 2017, p.
 265 “Committee on the Cost of Medical Care” CCMC 1926}